anshu-krishna/JS-Data-Validator-Basic/README.md

 	// Load the DataValidator module;
 	import {DataValidator as DV} from 'https://cdn.jsdelivr.net/gh/anshu-krishna/JS-Data-Validator@1.1/data-validator.min.js';

-	// This is expected structure
+	// This is the expected structure
 	const structure = {
 		name: "string",			// Name is a string
 		id: "int|email",		// ID can be an int or email address